layer5io/service-mesh-labs/Meshery-Adapters/traefik-meshery-adapter/step2.md

 ![Meshery adapter for Traefik-Mesh](./assets/traefik-mesh-adapter.png)

-## 2. In the Istio management page:
+## 2. In the Traefik Mesh management page:

 - Type `traefik-system` into the namespace field
-- Click the (+) icon on the Install card and select `Traefik Mesh` to install the latest version of Istio
+- Click the (+) icon on the Install card and select `Traefik Mesh` to install the latest version of Traefik Mesh

 ![Install Traefik-Mesh using Meshery](./assets/install-traefik.png)